yan-elena/Server/README.md

 - the 11 version of the openjdk: [https://openjdk.org/](https://openjdk.org/)
 - Gradle: [https://gradle.org/](https://gradle.org/)

+Once you have verified that you have everything you need to run the application, you need to move to the Server directory and launch the `gradle shadows` task, via the following command:

+      ./gradlew shadowJar

-Once this is done if you decide to deploy the different services using `docker` and `docker-compose` you need to locate yourself in the Server directory and run the following command:
+At this point done if you decide to deploy the different services using `docker` and `docker-compose` you need to locate yourself in the Server directory and run the following command:

       docker compose up --build